Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Julian laughed quietly to himself and shared a knowing smile with Xiù as Allison dived in like an eager kid.
 She came up with a rifle that she turned this way and that with increasing bemusement.

 "Sexy!" she enthused.
-"But...weird action.
+"But... weird action.
 Where's the brass come out?"

 "It doesn't.
 You're holding a gauss rifle."

 Allison lowered it.
 "You're shitting me!
 Somebody made a working gauss rifle?"

 "Yyyup.
 It's called the GR--1d, and pretty much every magazine, blog and YouTube channel’s billing it as the next SCAR.
-The SOR just ordered a bunch...What you've got there is the marksman variant."
+The SOR just ordered a bunch...
+What you've got there is the marksman variant."

 Allison put it down and produced the intro booklet which she dived into.
 It didn't take long before she gave an impressed low whistle.
 "These are some big promises…"